MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Get-ExoMailbox.md

 # Get-ExoMailbox

 ## SYNOPSIS
-This cmdlet is available only in the REST API Client module for Exchange Online.
-For more information, see <link to topic>.
+This cmdlet is available only in the Exchange Online PowerShell V2 module.
+For more information, see [Use the Exchange Online PowerShell V2 module](https://rdocs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell-v2).

 Use the Get-ExoMailbox cmdlet to view mailbox objects and attributes, populate property pages, or supply mailbox information to other tasks.